r5py/r5py/docs/user-guide/user-manual/advanced-usage.md

 raise it, if you have a dedicated computer with large memory and small operating system requirements.

-As outlined above, you can either create a configuration file, and set `max-memory` there, specify the `--max-memory` or `-m` command line arguments, or add the same arguments to `sys.argv`.
+As described in detail on the [configuration](configuration.md) page, you can either create a configuration file, and set `max-memory` there, specify the `--max-memory` or `-m` command line arguments, or add the same arguments to `sys.argv`.

 For instance, to set the maximum heap size to a fixed 12 GiB, you can create a configuration file in the [location suitable for your operating